greenelab/deep-review/sections/05_treat.md

 However, we believe these are still very early days and what is perhaps the most promising piece of work in this space [@doi:10.1021/acs.molpharmaceut.6b00248] is more a proof of concept than a real-world hypothesis-generation tool.

-#### Challenges

-##### Actionable Interpretability

-A common challenge in many applied deep learning problems is the consideration of deep learning models as uninterpretable "black boxes".
-Without human- intelligible reasoning for the model's predictions, it is difficult to trust the model.
-This presents a major challenge for the risk-averse task of clinical decision making.
-As described above, there has been some work to directly assign treatment plans without interpretability; however, the removal of human experts from the decision-making loop make the models difficult to integrate with clinical practice.
-To alleviate this challenge, several studies have attempted to create more interpretable deep models, either specifically for healthcare or as a general procedure for deep learning.
-Further work in interpreting predictions and understanding the knowledge learned by deep neural networks seem necessary for transformative impact in clinical practice.
-Interpretability in deep learning is reviewed more extensively in the Discussion.

-##### Integrating Deep Learning with Clinical Practice

-As deep learning models are difficult to interpret, many current models have been designed to replace aspects of clinical practice rather than to assist trained clinicians.
-This makes it difficult to integrate deep learning with clinical decision making.
-In addition, the challenges that physicians face are largely similar to those faced by machine learning models.
-For a given patient, the number of possible diseases is very large, with a long tail of rare diseases.
-Furthermore, patients are highly heterogeneous and may present with very different signs and symptoms for the same disease.
-Physicians are experienced in treating patients with common diseases, but rare diseases are extremely challenging.
-Unfortunately, machine learning methods also struggle for rare diseases.
-Because deep learning models are data-intensive, directly applying current deep learning models to diagnose patients with rare diseases would require prohibitively large datasets.
-Focused effort in reducing the data requirements of deep learning by integrating pre-existing knowledge or compiling large datasets of patient records may unlock the power of deep learning for clinical practice.

 ### Ligand-Based Prediction of Bioactivity